-Demand is high, which means in some cases, you have multiple buyers competing for the same property.
-This has led to an increase in gazumping.
+When demand is high you may have multiple buyers competing for the same property.
+This can in turn lead to an increase in gazumping.

 Reduce the risk of this by being responsive, organised and building a good relationship with the seller.
 But, you should also be prepared for the possibility you may not secure the property – even if your offer has been accepted.
 The sale isn’t legally binding until exchange!

 Don’t underestimate the importance of finding a solicitor – this is key to a smooth transaction.
 They’ll take on a number of essential tasks, including organising the deposit transfer.